adamharrison/nginx-xapian/README.md

 Using nginx-xapian is really simple.
 In your nginx config (usualy `/etc/nginx/nginx.conf`) add the following line outside all the blocks, near the top:

-	load_module <path_to_xapian_shared_object>;
+	load_module modules/ngx_xapian_search_module.so;

 To add in an endpoint that will search your files, you simply add the following location block, wherever you'd like search capability

 	location /search {
-		xapian_search <path_to_directory>;
+		xapian_search (<path_to_directory>);
 	}

 And that's it.
-This will return a JSON list of hits against files in that directory, based on the query parameter `q`.
+This will return a JSON list of hits against files in that directory (or, the root directory, if none was specified), based on the query parameter `q`.
 It'll treat the files as a normal search engine would treat them; returning the `<title>`, as well as `<meta name="description">`.
 Will index any HTML file in the directory specified, though will specifically omit any file that has a meta attribute tag of the following:

 nginx-xapian will pay attention to the following head tags to influence how and what it searches: